zembutsu/docs.docker.jp/swarm/scheduler/filter.rst

    87c4376856a8

    $ docker tcp://<manager_ip:manager_port> ps
-   CONTAINER ID        IMAGE               COMMAND             CREATED                  STATUS              PORTS                           NODE        NAMES
+   CONTAINER ID        IMAGE               COMMAND             CREATED                  STATUS              PORTS                           NAMES
-   87c4376856a8        nginx:latest        "nginx"             Less than a second ago   running             192.168.0.42:80->80/tcp         node-1      frontend
+   87c4376856a8        nginx:latest        "nginx"             Less than a second ago   running             192.168.0.42:80->80/tcp         node-1/frontend

 ..
 Then, using -e affinity:container==frontend flag schedule a second container to locate and run next to frontend.